BLACK LIVES MATTER.

 - Go beyond just studying, investigating, and decrying racism and lead tangible institutional policy and practice efforts to end it.

-Student activism is a central part of the Mills educational experience.
-Our students have asked us to make changes in the following areas:
+Student activism is a central part of the Mills educational experience, and they have asked us to make changes in the following areas:

 - Improved classroom climate